-- that the matter be referred to the Office for further action under the misconduct provisions of the LGA. - 7.60 The council is not obliged to adopt the investigator's recommendation/s.
-Where the council proposes not to adopt one or more of the investigator's recommendation/s, the council must resolve not to adopt the recommendation/s and state in its resolution the reasons for its decision. - 7.61 Where the council proposes to impose a sanction on the respondent under clause7.59 that is different to the sanction recommended by the investigator in their final report, the council must state in its resolution the reasons for its decision. - 7.62 Where the council resolves not to adopt the investigator's recommendation/s or imposes a sanction on the respondent under clause 7.59 that is different to the sanction recommended by the investigator, the complaints coordinator must notify the Office of the council's decision and the reasons for it.
+- 7.59 Where the council censures a councillor under section 440G of the LGA, the council must specify in the censure resolution the grounds on which it is satisfied that the councillor should be censured by disclosing in the resolution, the investigator's findings and determination and/or such other grounds that the council considers may be relevant or appropriate. - 7.60 The council is not obliged to adopt the investigator's recommendation.
+Where the council proposes not to adopt the investigator's recommendation, the council must resolve not to adopt the recommendation and state in its resolution the reasons for its decision. - 7.61 Where the council resolves not to adopt the investigator's recommendation, the complaints coordinator must notify the Office of the council's decision and the reasons for it.